QED-92/cyber-security/modules/hydra/hydra.md

 # Hydra

 Hydra is a brute forcing tool that can be used to attack a plethora of different services.
-Hydra utilizes parallell threads to speed up the cracking process.
+Hydra utilizes parallel threads to speed up the brute forcing process.

 Built-in modules are utilized to properly interact with different protocols and their authentication mechanisms.